AplosAnalytics/docs.aplosanalytics.com/docs/quickstart/results.md

 -   Folder with plots
     *   Individual plots in linear, semi-log, and semi-log with best-fit kel
     *   Summary plots in linear and semi-log
+-   Individuals folder
+    *   Separate files for each individual profile.
+This file includes all PK parameters for the subject for all estimated kel values